|

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Puttanesca is one of my favorite pasta dishes, irresistible with its medley of olives, capers, and anchovies clinging to slippery strands of linguine.
-Its rousing flavors are enough to keep the fork twirling, but the inclusion of smoky roasted tomatoes and a crunchy breadcrumb topping make it a contender for one of my desert island foods.
-I’m also looking at you, Italian sausage and peppers.
+Its rousing flavors are enough to keep the fork twirling, but this recipe’s inclusion of smoky roasted tomatoes and a crunchy breadcrumb topping makes it a contender for one of my desert island foods.
+I’m also looking at you, hearty Italian sausage and bell peppers.

 Although pasta alla puttanesca is traditionally made with tomato sauce, it’s equally delicious with roasted cherry tomatoes.
 Sure, you lose the sauce, but the simplicity of the roasted tomatoes allows the other flavors to flex their pungency a little more.